 - Public education and other measures to ensure public and horse safety.

 - Longterm range-health studies to determine impacts of various uses, including but not limited to the horses.

-By entering into a public-private partnership for the humane management of the Salt River wild horses, the USFS can balance recreational, environmental and public safety concerns while delivering win-win solutions that will protect this iconic herd for future generations to come.
+By entering into a public-private partnership for the humane management of the Salt River wild horses, the USFS and AZ State Ag Department can balance recreational, environmental and public safety concerns while delivering win-win solutions that will protect this iconic herd for future generations to come.

 - What can I do to help?